-If this persists and children at step 3 or step 4 repeatedly, the following strategies will be used
+At step 3 or step 4 the following strategies may be used:-

-- Loss of playtime/dinner playtime/holding hand of member of staff on duty. - Rectifying the action e.g. If a child has deliberately broken or damaged something they will be asked to repair it or write a letter of apology. - Yellow Report Card.
+• Loss of playtime/dinner playtime/holding hand of member of staff on duty.

+- Rectifying the action e.g. If a child has deliberately broken or damaged something they will be asked to repair it or write a letter of apology. - Yellow Report Card.

 If a child is at step 4 repeatedly in a week or repeatedly over a longer period where no improvement in behaviour is noted.
 Where there is a bullying incident, violence or significant refusal to cooperate.